bosun-monitor/bosun/docs/expressions.md

 ### Series Removed from Responses

 When a Prometheus query is made all time series in the response do not have to have the same set of tag keys.
 For example, when making a PromQL request that has group `by (host,interface)` results may be included in the response that contain only `host`, only `interface`, or no tag keys at all.
 Bosun requires that the tag keys be consistent for each series within a seriesSet.
-Therefore, these results are removed from the responses when using functions like `prom`, `promrate`, `promm`, and `promrate`.
+Therefore, these results are removed from the responses when using functions like `prom`, `promrate`, `promm`, and `promratem`.

 ### prom(metric, groupByTags, filter, agType, stepDuration, startDuration, endDuration string) seriesSet
 {: .exprFunc}